 Adding a daily dose of ginger to your diet has been proven to have long-term benefits in controlling blood sugar.
 (16) Even for people who are diabetic, consuming ginger regularly can improve their blood sugar and insulin resistance.
 (17)

 One of the best ways to support your heart health is to keep your cholesterol in check.
 Ginger tea can help you maintain good cholesterol and might even help lower your LDL cholesterol levels.
 (18)

 When research subjects were given daily doses of ginger, they experienced a significant decrease in total cholesterol, LDL cholesterol and triglycerides as compared to those who were given a placebo.
 (19)

 Even your brain can reap benefits from ginger’s powerful anti-inflammatory properties.
 Consuming ginger reduces inflammation throughout your body, which means it also protects your brain.
 (20)

-Neurodegenerative disorders such as Parkinson’s and Alzheimer’s are caused by inflammation of brain tissue.
+Neurodegenerative disorders are often caused by inflammation of brain tissue.
 Taking ginger will not only decrease your chances of suffering from inflammation, but it might even improve your brain health.
 One study using ginger extract demonstrated improvement in cognitive function and enhanced working memory.
 (21)

 The health benefits of ginger are plentiful and have been well-documented for centuries.
 If you’re looking to add it to your wellness regimen, there’s no easier way than brewing a cup of ginger tea.
 If the flavor of ginger doesn’t appeal to you (you’re not alone!) you can add some honey, lemon, or even peppermint to your tea.
 Enjoy!